Curioustab

 Statement and Argument Questions

-Statement: Three million tonnes of foodgrains vanished from the Food Corporation of India granaries.
-Should the officials of the FCL explain it to the people?
-Arguments: I. No. Such losses are a routine matter and therefore do not beg an explanation.
-II.
-Yes.
-Bungling on such a large scale by publicofficials cannot be condoned; after all it is the people's loss.
+Statement–Argument — Three million tonnes of foodgrains vanished from Food Corporation granaries.
+Should the officials explain it to the people?
+Arguments: I) No; such losses are routine and do not deserve explanation.
+II) Yes; large-scale bungling by public officials must be accounted for because it is the public’s loss.
+Choose the strong argument(s).

-Statement: Should tobacco production be banned in the country?
+Statement–Argument — Should tobacco production be banned in the country?
+Arguments: I) Yes; consumption in any form is injurious to health and imposes huge social costs.
+II) No; tobacco provides income to farmers.
+Choose the strong argument(s).

+Statement: Should there be a complete ban on Indian professionals taking jobs abroad after receiving their education in India?
 Arguments: I. Yes.
-Its consumption in any from is injurious to health.
+This is the only way to sustain India’s current rate of technological development.
 II.
-No. It brings money to the farmers.

-Statement: Should there be complete ban on Indian professionals seeking Jobs elsewhere after getting their education in India?
+No. Indians settled abroad remit large amounts of foreign exchange that significantly add to reserves.
+III.
+No. Practical knowledge gained while working abroad ultimately helps India’s economy (skills, networks, technology).
+Choose the option that best identifies the strong argument(s).

+Statement: Should admission to all professional courses be based on past academic performance rather than entrance tests?
 Arguments: I. Yes.
-This is the only way to sustain present rate of technological development in India.
+This helps candidates who cannot afford the costs of entrance tests.
 II.
-No. The Indians settled abroad send huge amount of foreign exchange and this constitutes a significant part of foreign exchange reserve III.
-No. The practical knowledge gained by Indians by working in other countries help India develop its economy.

-Statement: Should admission to all professional courses be made on the basis of past academic performance rather than through entrance tests?
-Arguments: I. Yes.
-It will be beneficial for those candidates those who reunable to bear the expenses of entrance tests.
-II Yes.
-Many deserving candidates securing high marks in their qualifying academic examinations do not perform well on such entrance tests.
+Yes.
+Many deserving candidates with high qualifying marks perform poorly on one-off entrance tests.
 III.
-No. The standard of examinations and assessment conducted by different Boards and universities are not comparable and hence there is a need to conduct entrance tests to calibrate them on a common yardstick.
+No. Standards across Boards/Universities vary; a common entrance calibrates candidates on a single yardstick.
+Choose the option that best identifies the strong argument(s).

-Statement: Should religion be taught in our schools?
-Argument: I. No. Ours is a secular state II.
+Statement: Should religion be taught in schools?
+Arguments: I. No. India is a secular state.
+II.
 Yes.
-Teaching religion helps include moral values among children III.
-No. How can one dream of such a step when we want the young generation to fulfill its role in the 21st century
+Teaching religion can inculcate moral values among children.
+III.
+No. We should prepare the young for the 21st century instead of teaching religion.
+Choose the option that best identifies the strong argument(s).

-Statement: Should the rule of wearing helmet for both driver and pillion rider while driving a motor bike be enforced strictly?
-Argument: I. Yes.
-It is a rule and rules should be followed strictly by all.
+Statement: Should the rule mandating helmets for both rider and pillion on motorcycles be enforced strictly?
+Arguments: I. Yes.
+It is a rule, and rules should be followed strictly by all.
 II.
-No. Each individual knows how to protect his own life and it should be left to his discretion.
+No. Individuals should decide how to protect their own lives.
 III.
-No. It does not ensure safety as only the head is protected and rest of the body is not.
+No. Helmets protect only the head; the rest of the body remains unprotected.
 IV.
 Yes.
-It is a necessity as head, being the most sensitive organ, is protected by the helmet.
+The head is highly vulnerable; helmets significantly reduce severe injury risk.
+Choose the option that best identifies the strong argument(s).

-Statement: Should people with educational qualification higher than the optimum requirements be debarred from seeking jobs?
-Arguments: I. No. It will further aggravate the problem of educated unemployment II.
+Statement: Should candidates with qualifications higher than the job’s stated requirement be debarred from applying?
+Arguments: I. No. It will aggravate educated unemployment.
+II.
 Yes.
-It creates complexes among employees and affects the work adversely III.
-No. This goes against the basic rights of the individuals IV.
+Overqualified hires create complexes among employees and affect work adversely.
+III.
+No. It violates the individual’s basic rights to seek employment.
+IV.
 Yes.
-This will increase productivity.
+Productivity will increase if only optimally qualified candidates are hired.
+Choose the option that best identifies the strong argument(s).

-Statements: Should class IV children have Board examination?
+Statement: Should Class IV (Grade 4) children have a Board examination?
 Arguments: I. Yes.
-This will motivate the children to study and get higher marks, and thus more knowledge can be imbibed at a younger age.
+It motivates children to study and achieve higher marks, building knowledge earlier.
 II.
-No. The children will be forced to study and won't enjoy the process.
+No. Children will be forced to study and may not enjoy learning.
 III.
 Yes.
-In today's competitive would the children need to be prepared right from the beginning to face such difficult examinations.
+In a competitive world, children must be prepared from the beginning to face difficult exams.
 IV.
-No. This will add pressure on tender aged children and leave very little time or them to play.
+No. Board exams add pressure at a tender age and reduce time for play.
+Choose the option that best identifies the strong argument(s).

 1